pianonate/simulation/README.md

 $ sbt packInstall
 ```

-which will create a launchable script in ~/local/bin
+which will create a runnable script in ~/local/bin

 then run simulate from command line either from